GoogleCloudPlatform/generative-ai/gemini/function-calling/sql-talk-app/README.md

 ## Run and modify the app in Cloud Shell Editor

-After you've tried out the live demo app, you can also run and modify the app using the Cloud Shell editor.
+After you've tried out the live demo app, you can also run your own version of the SQL Talk app and make changes to the live app using the Cloud Shell Editor in your own Google Cloud project.

 [Open this repository and the sample app](https://shell.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/GoogleCloudPlatform/generative-ai.git&cloudshell_workspace=gemini/function-calling/sql-talk-app/&cloudshell_tutorial=tutorial.md&cloudshell_git_branch=sql-talk-tutorials&cloudshell_open_in_editor=app.py) in the Cloud Shell Editor, then follow the steps displayed in the tutorial in